wickathou/newsweek-bootstrap/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 # Newsweek Bootstrap
-A clone page of a New York Times article page using HTML and CSS.
+A clone page of the Newsweek landing page using HTML and CSS.

-The page is fully responsive using Bootstrap and CSS float rules to control the page.
+The page is fully responsive using Bootstrap.
 The project was made as part of the Microverse curriculum.

 Features: